muskanmanav16/MAP-D/README.md

 # Group 2 - Programming Lab 2 Final Project (NLP)

+REQUIRED
+A clear and descriptive README.md that details what the package is, what it does, how it can be used, and examples of how to use the CLI

 ## MAP-D
 **MAP-D Project:** A search engine based on NER methods.